Krylov Subspace Acceleration for First-Order Splitting Methods in Convex Quadratic Programming: Conclusion

 \section{Conclusion}

 We proposed a novel Krylov acceleration method for FOMs on QPs.
 While equivalent in a sense to Anderson's, our method exploits the Arnoldi process at the heart of GMRES to avoid the conditioning issues which often plague the former in regions of slower convergence.
-Moreover, we found that an alternative Krylov procedure which arises naturally from this framing (but breaks GMRES-Anderson equivalence) consistently performs better than its more obvious counterpart.

 We included a brief discussion of a broadly applicable safeguarding rule with theory guarantees adapted from existing literature.
 Further, we considered computational performance in sparse matrix-vector products and linear system solutions, the relevant primitives which our method has to perform for two working vectors simultaneously, in contrast with Anderson acceleration's requirements.